-Blended: In blended schools, by comparison, students attend brick-and-mortar schools where they alternate between online and in-person instruction.
+In blended schools, by comparison, students attend brick-and-mortar schools where they alternate between online and in-person instruction.
 (Examples include Carpe Diem, KIPP Empower LA, and Rocketship Education.)
 In many of these schools, educators regard technology as a tool used to personalize instruction that is integrated into the overall school model.
 In theory, though still in the early stages, technology can help to provide a range of content and modalities for each student depending upon his or her academic strengths, prior achievement, areas for development, interests, and learning styles.
-We examine two main types of blended models, "rotational" and "flex."
+We examine two main types of blended models, rotational and flex.

-Students in blended schools with rotational models spend a specific amount of time (typically one or two periods a day) participating in online learning.
+Under the rotational model, students in some blended schools spend a specific amount of time (typically one or two periods a day) participating in online learning.
 The online-learning sessions are a defined portion of each school day, and students receive technology-enabled personalized instruction within those blocks of time.
-This dubbed "rotational" blended learning given the predictable amount of time that is spent online.

-Example: Rocketship Education is a Californiabased charter-school network focused on parent empowerment, teacher development, and individualized learning.
-Rocketship combines traditional classroom teaching with individualized instruction through its "Learning Lab," in which students spend one-on-one time on computers utilizing online adaptive educational programs and receive instruction in intensive tutor-led small groups to master basic reading and math skills.
+Example: Rocketship Education is a California-based charter school network focused on parent empowerment, teacher development, and individualized learning.
+Rocketship combines traditional classroom teaching with individualized instruction through its "Learning Lab," in which students spend one-onone time on computers utilizing adaptive educational programs and receive instruction in intensive tutor-led small groups to master basic reading and math skills.
 The Rocketship model generates approximately \$500,000 annually in cost savings per school of 450 students, which can then be reallocated toward higher teacher salaries and professional development, among other things.
-Additionally, as a result of these cost savings, Rocketship schools are able to operate sustainably on traditional public-school funding and without additional philanthropic funds.
+Additionally, as a result of these cost savings, Rocketship schools are able to operate sustainably on traditional public school funding and without additional philanthropic funds.

-Blended schools with a flex model utilize a "workplace model," where students follow their own path online, checking in with an instructor when they have questions.
+Under the flex model, blended schools utilize a "workplace model," where students follow their own path online, checking in with an instructor when they have questions.
 The amount and nature of the time spent online varies by student and by day-and sometimes even by hour.
-The level of technology-enabled personalized instruction is driven by the student needs on any particular topic or day and is thus less predictable, so these models are often referred to as "flex" models.
+The level of technology-enabled personalized instruction is driven by students' needs on any particular topic or day and is thus less predictable, so these models are often referred to as "flex" models.

-Example: At Flex Academy, a full-time California-based blended school using K12 Inc. curriculum, the educator-to-student ratio is about one to twenty-five (with a credentialedteacher-to-student ratio of approximately one to forty-two), but class size is typically five to eight students.
+Example: At Flex Academy, a full-time California-based blended school using the K12 Inc. curriculum, the educator-to-student ratio is about one to twenty-five (with a credentialed teacher-to-student ratio of approximately one to forty-two), but class size is typically five to eight students.
 Students often pursue online learning or work on projects with supervision by paraprofessionals, and spend only a portion of their time participating in face-to-face classes with credentialed teachers.
 Students progress through online curricula at their own pace, complete hands-on projects and science labs, and connect one-on-one or in small groups with instructors when they need specific concepts explained or when the teachers want to engage or inspire the students with a certain educational activity.
 Flex Academy parlays its labor-cost savings into more spending on curriculum and technology.